 If you think you’d enjoy the competition and want to have that dog with a title on both ends, then Obedience is a great place to start.
 You don’t need huge equipment of agility, or the vast spaces for tracking.
 Just a collar, leash, and the desire to have some fun teamwork.

-The AKC separates its competition into regular and non-regular classes.
+The AKC separates its competition into regular, preferred, and optional titling classes.
 Regular classes offer titles, while non-regular classes are often for working on skills or just having fun.
-Regular classes are also divided by “A” and “B” competition.
+Most classes are also divided by “A” and “B” competition.
 The “A” classes are for dogs who have yet to earn that title, or, in the case of Novice A, for new handlers.
-With that in mind, here’s a breakdown of Regular and Non-Regular Classes.
+With that in mind, here’s a breakdown of Obedience Classes.

 The beginning level for titling in obedience, the Novice class has exercises in heeling, standing for an examination by the judge, coming when called, and two stay exercises.
 While the first heeling and the figure-8 are on-leash, the other exercises are off leash, including a heeling pattern.
-The two stay exercises are done in groups (usually of between 8-12 dogs), with all the dogs lined up on one side of the ring.
-The dogs must stay in a sit position for 1 minute and a down for 3 minutes while their handlers are across the ring.
+At the end of this portion of the test, the dog must perform a sit stay while the handler retrieves the leash.
+The two stay exercises are done in groups (usually of between 8-12 dogs), with the dogs lined up in the ring.
+The dogs must stay in a sit position for 1 minute and a down for 1 minute while their handlers are 6 feet away from them.

 The middle level for titling, Open, is worked off leash throughout.
 The dogs must perform a heeling pattern and figure-8, then move through a variety of exercises.
-One is the drop-on-recall, where, unlike the straight recall of Novice, the dog must down on command or signal and wait until called again.
+The first is a signal exercise where the dog is left on a stand stay as the handler walks 15 feet away, asks the dog to down, then walks away again to ask the dog to sit.
+The handler then returns to the dog.
+Another exercise is the drop-on-recall, where, unlike the straight recall of Novice, the dog must down on command or signal and wait until called again.
 Other exercises include retrieving a dumbbell on the flat, then over a high jump, and jumping the broad jump.
-The group stays are longer in duration than Novice, and the handler leaves the ring to be out of the dog’s eyesight.
-Tough for the Velcro dog!
+The final exercise is a stand stay while the handler goes out of the ring to retrieve the leash.

 The highest level, Utility, requires a combination of skills.
 Dogs perform a heeling pattern while responding only to hand signals and have a tougher stand-for-exam than Novice.
-Other exercises include finding a particular leather and metal dumbbell in a group of others, retrieving the correct one of three gloves placed at different points in the ring, and jumping a bar jump and a high jump after being sent away from the handler to the other side of the ring.
-There are no group exercises in Utility – although I remember the days of the deadly Group Stand!
+Other exercises include finding a particular leather, metal or wooden dumbbell in a group of others, retrieving the correct one of three gloves placed at different points in the ring, and jumping a bar jump and a high jump after being sent away from the handler to the other side of the ring.
+There are no group exercises in Utility.

 Each competition works from a perfect score of 200.
 Points are deducted by the judge, either minor or major, depending on the actual performance.
 A crooked sit might earn a 1/2 point deduction, a lag on the heel might cost a handler 3 points.